Laach/thonk-bot/README.md

 - **!help** shows all commands
 - **!ping** pings the bot, simply for checking if the bot is actually working
 - **!group** shows all of our booked group rooms (currently alexander,casper,emil,nick,philip)
-- **!group** {MDH ids} rooms booked by specific people, use one or more mdh ids as arguments separated by spaces
+- **!group {MDH ids}** rooms booked by specific people, use one or more mdh ids as arguments separated by spaces
 - **!grouplink** gives a website link instead of displaying the booked rooms in the server
 - **!vanish** deletes your last 10 messages
 - **!clear** deletes the last 50 messages in the current text channel (requires admin priviliges)
+- **!schedule** returns the schedule for the two current standard courses
+- **!schedule {course names}** returns the schedule for the specified courses, use one or more course names as arguments

 ## Setup
 The youtube guide [Make Your Own Discord Bot | Basics (2019)](https://www.youtube.com/watch?v=X_qg0Ut9nU8) by CodeLyon was used to get this bot up and running.
 All necessary setup steps are covered in the video